softeering/TechDays2015/SQLServerPerformances/Readme.md

 - never goes back to old versions
 - delta file are kept for history (deleted items for example)
 - the best performances are achieved with SSD
+- limitations: no trigger, no foreign keys, no check constraint, no alter table
+- in next versions of Sql Server:
+	- Hekaton v2 = some limitations will be removed
+	- Clustered ColumnStore indexes for in-memory tables